rajvipulraj401/React/React_notes/REACT_Full_Course/18-ReactLevel_2/README.md

 • Defined as attributes in JSX.

-## Key Points
+## `Key Points`

+• Props is an object in javascript which catches all the arguments inside the props object•

-• Data flows one-way (downwards).
+• Data flows `one-way` (downwards).

-• Props are immutable.
+• `Props are immutable.`

 • Used for communication between components.
 Examples
 <Header title="My App" />

+props are passed as a attribute

 How to identify the components ?